stride3d/stride-website/posts/2023-10-07-community-meeting-october-2023.md

 We want to have a new demo sample project that demonstrates Strides capabilities.
 Members who want to help out, can add to the discussion [here](https://github.com/stride3d/stride/discussions/1800).

 ## Community Toolkit
 There is a new initiative called the [Stride Community Toolkit](https://github.com/stride3d/stride-community-toolkit), aimed at aggregating common features, helpers, and extensions to streamline Stride development.
 It allows community members to test and enhance tools and propose their integration into the engine.
+This project has come to fruition with the combined effort the repositories off [dfkeenan](https://github.com/dfkeenan/StrideToolkit) and [VaclavElias](https://github.com/VaclavElias/)

 ## Stride Plugins